 Len Burton is widely known for his oil portraits of the St. George Reef Lighthouse and has painted 21 other lighthouses on the west coast.
 Since moving to Brookings in 2000 he began concentrating on scenery within a 30-mile range.
 He paints in a realistic style with great detail.
 His newest endeavor is painting on mini canvases capturing sea life and coastal scenes.

-Pete Chasar uses a minimum of detail to paint large, realistic landscapes and seascapes often described as "serene."
+Pete Chasar paints in a style that he calls "graphic realism,” with subjects ranging from portraits of legendary figures to large, realistic landscapes and seascapes.
 He also creates bold geometric sculptures and abstract expressionist paintings.
-Pete's artwork can be seen at Brian Scott Gallery in Brookings, as well as at the Rush Gallery and Gold Beach Books in Gold Beach.
+Pete's artwork can be seen at Brian Scott Gallery in Brookings and Gold Beach Books in Gold Beach.

 Michelle Curtis creates "one of a kind" pottery at her studio in Brookings.
 "My pieces are all inspired by the natural wonder God created all around me in the beautiful little costal town of Brookings, Oregon where I live.